wbr055/react-test/README.md

 # react-test

-- This app will render a list of apps, displaying their name and status.
+This app will render a list of apps, displaying their name and status.
+Please complete the following.

 - The user should see some kind of indication that the app is loading while data is being fetched.
   - errors should be properly handled and displayed.